uadmin/uadmin-docs/dapi/public_functions.rst

 ----------------------
 `Back To Top`_

 APIPublicDelete controls the data API's public for delete commands.
+By default, APIPublicDelete returns **false**.

 Type: